The Built

 "Built Environment" is a tough place for wildlife.
 Skyscrapers, office blocks, stone and brick facades,

-tarmac and concrete pavements and roads, harbours and
+tarmac and concrete pavements, patios and roads, harbours and

 wharves, what wildlife can cope with them?
 The